iffa/SimpleChangelog/README.md

 # SimpleChangelog - a simple changelog library for Android

-This library allows you to create and show a changelog dialog to the user when (s)he has updated your application.
-The library will handle the logic behind this for you, however you can also show the dialog manually if you so desire.
+SimpleChangelog allows you to create and show a changelog dialog (and notification) to the user after an update.
+The library will handle all the logic needed for you, however you can also show the dialog manually if you so desire.
+The library is built to be quickly and easily integrated into any application, old or new.

 [![][screen1]](https://i.imgur.com/FftRRO2.png) [![][screen2]](https://i.imgur.com/RXzRhl4.png)